tfpf/gui-password-manager/README.md

 # Password Manager
-Stores your passwords under AES256 encryption.
+Stores your passwords under two layers of AES256 encryption.
 Sensitive data is cleared from RAM when the application exits.

 Uses GTK+3.0 (to display GUI windows) and OpenSSL (to hash and encrypt data).
-Requires a POSIX-compliant system, because I have used stuff not specified in the C standard, but specified by POSIX.
+Requires a POSIX-compliant system, because I have used functions not specified in the C standard, but specified by POSIX.

 # Usage
-I have ceased development on this project.
-There is an extremely rare bug which causes a segmentation fault while repeatedly performing all the actions (changing, deleting and adding) in quick succession, and I am not able to reproduce it.
-For all intents and purposes, the bug is random.
+* Download or clone the repository to a convenient location on your computer.
+* Open a terminal window to that location.
+* Enter the command `make exec`.
+(This will run the Linux executable `main`.)

+The Linux executable was compiled for a 64-bit CPU, so it may not run on your system if you have a 32-bit CPU.
+In which case, you could compile the program yourself and run it.
+(This is tested only on Debian; it is not guaranteed to work on all systems.
+And I have ceased active development on this project, and may never get around to test it further.)
 * Install the required libraries.
-  * GTK+3.0: on Debian, enter the command `sudo apt install libgtk-3-dev`.
+  * GTK+3.0: `sudo apt install libgtk-3-dev`
-  * OpenSSL: on Debian, enter the command `sudo apt install libssl-dev`.
+  * OpenSSL: `sudo apt install libssl-dev`
-* Download/Clone the repository to some convenient location on your computer.
-* Open a terminal window to that location.
 * Enter the command `make run`.

 The current passphrase is `q`, and you can change it.
-Some sample passwords are already saved, and you can view them once you have entered the passphrase.
+Some sample passwords are already saved.
+You can view them once you have entered the passphrase.